 Developing as an Effective Manager: Key Skills and Abilities

-In the article, "Why It's Time to Change Our Views on Management and the Role of Manager," I underscore the renewed importance of this role in our world of uncertainty and change.
-In this article, I drill down into some of the specific attributes you need to survive and thrive in this role.
+In "Why It's Time to Change Our Views on Management and the Role of Manager," I underscore the renewed importance of this role in our world of uncertainty and change.
+Here, I'll drill down into some of the specific attributes you need to survive and thrive in this role.

 Workplace Demographics Driving Demand for New Managers